UK's Trusted Heat Pump Installer

 Powering your heat pump with solar panels helps to increase your independence from the utility grid.
 This is especially beneficial during power outages or in regions with unstable electricity supplies.
 This also helps to ensure your energy security, so that your heating and cooling system remains operational irrespective of external power supply issues.

-Keep in mind that solar panels may not be able to power the heat pump entirely on their own, particularly during cloudy days or at night, so a connection to the grid is still typically necessary
+Also, keep in mind that solar panels may not be able to power the heat pump entirely on their own, particularly during cloudy days or at night, so a connection to the grid is still typically necessary.

 Please see below a 'checklist' of considerations when determining how many solar panels you'll need to run a heat pump: